 1. Set Global Standards

 Culture is often a conscious process for the organization, it is based on the values, communication and cohesion.
 It is crucial that you work with your global employees to set out standards that are accepted by all of your locations.
 The mission, values and vision of the organization must be consistent at all of your locations in order to maintain a cohesive company culture.
 Setting out the expectation will help you to build a strong foundation that will carry your organization throughout the challenges you will face.
+These standards can also provide your teams with a process to follow when much is rapidly changing and evolving, lowering your employee's anxiety and stress.

 2. Inspire Leadership Buy-In